rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 - unzip `VSCodium-win32-x64-1.41.0.zip` to desired location. if possible unzip in `%LOCALAPPDATA%\Programs\vscodium`.

 - install python extension for IDE

     Double click `VSCodium` executable.
 In customize section click python install python extension.
 (See image for more info)
 <img src="src/img/vscodium_python-min.png">

     Press ok in right hand down corner.
 It will take some time to install.
 Please do not click any more buttons if prompted.

 - Select python environment

     Go to File > Preferences > Settings and type python.pythonpath

     In the input field (where python is written), replace python with your virtual environment python path. it will be `C:\Users\user.name\dev\scripts\python`.
 You need to change user.name with your username.
 If you are lazy, enough type `echo %userprofile%\dev\scripts\python` in cmd and python path will be printed.
 Just copy that and paste it in above field.
 It should look like this.
     <img src="src/img/vscodium_settings_pythonpath-min.png">

-close settings. press ctrl + N for new file.
-Type `print('Hello world')`. press ctrl + S, save as hello.py to anywhere you want.
+close settings.
+Press `ctrl+N` for new file.
+Type `print('Hello world')`, press `ctrl+S`, save as hello.py to anywhere you want.

 To run python program, open cmd and type following.